Michelle Yeoh Facts

 2. First Malaysian actress to win the Golden Globe Award

 Michelle might not be the first Asian actress to clinch the Best Actress award at Golden Globe ‒ Awkwafina did in 2020 ‒ but she made history as the first Malaysian to do so.
+She then went on to become the first Asian woman to win Best Actress at the Oscars.
 Her outstanding performance in the movie Everything Everywhere All At Once earned her the award, and even Malaysia’s Communications Minister Fahmi Fadzil chimed in on the celebration.

 3. Has a 40-year-long acting career